Mudpuppy12/docker-cfssl/README.md

 The example shell scripts should give you an idea how to use this setup.

 You should change the API-KEY, if you planning on using these configs.

+## Updates
+05/06 - After reading https://www.mikenewswanger.com/posts/2018/kubernetes-pki/ I am
+now changing this to use multirootca server for TLS and limited API endpoints